movio/icfp-2014/code/gcc/README.md

 # gcc

-Small compiler for MLISP down to GCC written in Clojure.
+Small compiler for the other MLISP down to GCC written in Clojure.

 Main approach: